brucefan1983/gpuqt/README.md

 * Go to the folders `examples/cpc2018/general/diffusive` and `examples/cpc2018/general/localized`, compile the `C++` codes with the `-std=c++11` option, and run the executables.
 This will produce all the input files (with suffix `.in`) for the examples.

-* Go to the main folder where you can see the `src` folder and type `src/lsqt_gpu examples/input.txt` (or `src/lsqt_cpu examples/input.txt` if you use the CPU version) to run the examples.
+* Go to the main folder where you can see the `src` folder and type
+    * `src/lsqt_gpu examples/input.txt`
+or
+    * `src/lsqt_cpu examples/input.txt`
+to run the examples.
 The data will be written into the output files (with suffix `.out`) in the `examples/cpc2018/general/diffusive` and `examples/cpc2018/general/localized` folders.
 If you run a simulation multiple times, new data will be appended to the existing output files.

 ## Analyzing the results